sundayezeilo/telegram_bot/README.md

 ## Ruby Capstone Project

-> This project implements enumerable methods in Ruby.
-Return values of those methods are those returned by the default ruby enumerable methods.
-Code usage has also been provided in this document in the "Code usage goes here" section.
+> This project is my Ruby Capstone Project.
+It implements a weather bot for Telegram app.
+A Telegram user can chat with the bot, request for weather update for any given city around the world while the weather parameters are returned by the bot.

-> The project description can be found [here](https://github.com/TheOdinProject/curriculum/blob/master/ruby_programming/archive/basic_ruby/project_advanced_building_blocks.md#project-2-enumerable-methods).
+> The project description can be found here: [Build your own bot](https://www.notion.so/Build-your-own-bot-ebd0d7ac5da240e5987720bdc83f38fa).

+##  Requirements
+- ruby gems
+- Telegram App
+- Good internet connection

+##  Required gems
+- All the gems required to run this program are already provided in the Gemlock file.
+Just Open your terminal and navigate to the project directory, then run the command``` bundle install ```to install them.

+## Getting started
+- To run the code, rename the "api_keys_sample.rb" in the project directory to "api_keys.rb".
+In the file, provide the required keys accordingly by setting:``` OPENWEATHERMAP_API_KEY = "API KEY" ```and``` TELEGRAM_API_TOKEN = "API TOKEN" ```.
+- Open your Linux terminal and navigate to bin folder in the project directory.
+- Type and run the following command:``` ruby bot.rb ```.

+## Bot Instructions
+- A Telegram account is required to used this bot.
+- Open the Telegram app and search for ZeiloBot, a bot created for this project.
+- Send``` /start ```to start a conversation with the bot.
+- The bot will reply with a welcome message and the instructions for the bot.
+- You can send``` /weather <city name> ```or``` /weather <city name>,<country code> ```to retrieve weather information for the location you sent.
+Example: ``` London ```for London, or``` /weather Manchester,UK ```for Manchester, United Kingdom.
+The city name can also contain spaces as in: ``` /weather rio de janeiro ``` or ``` /weather rio de janeiro, BR ```for Rio de Janeiro, Brazil.
+- To end a chat, send  ``` /end ```.

 ## Automated Test Case
-- Test automation provided for this project is based on RSpec tool.
-The test cases are found in the 'enumerable_methods_spec.rb' file which resides in 'spec' folder, a sub folder in the project directory.
-- To run the test cases, open your terminal and navigate to the aboved mentioned directory.
-- ToRun the 'enumerable_methods_spec.rb' file by typing the following:
-- rspec enumerable_methods_spec.rb from the specific directory
-- Hit 'Enter' key on the keyboard
-- When the available test cases are evaluated, corresponding messages are retured.

 ## Built With